Tom Brady, Buccaneers rally to beat Cardinals 19-16 in OT - WHIZ News

+“If we keep it close in the fourth quarter, we know we’ve got a shot,” Brady said.
+“I think we’re all comfortable in those situations.”

-Ryan Succop hit a 40-yard field goal with 3:41 left in overtime, capping a nine-play, 66-yard drive.
-Brady wasn’t great for much of the night, but came up big on the decisive drive, completing all six of his passes in a vintage display.
+Ryan Succop hit the decisive 40-yard field goal with 3:41 left in overtime, capping a nine-play, 66-yard drive.
+Brady wasn’t great for much of the night, but came up big on the decisive drive, completing all six of his passes for 69 yards in a vintage display of precision in clutch moments.

 The Cardinals got the ball to start overtime but eventually had to punt.
 Tampa Bay got the big gain it needed when Brady found Russell Gage Jr. for a 23-yard gain.